Thomas Morton (colonist): New English Canaan

-In 1637, Morton published his three-volume c, a denunciation of Puritan government in the colonies and their policy of building forts to guard themselves against Indian attack.
+In 1637, Morton published his three-volume New English Canaan, a denunciation of Puritan government in the colonies and their policy of building forts to guard themselves against Indian attack.
 He described the Indians as a far nobler culture and a new Canaan under attack from the "New Israel" of the Puritans.

 Sedition trial and death

 Morton returned to New England during the English Civil War where he was arrested for being a Royalist agitator.
 He was put on trial for his role in revoking the Plymouth Colony's charter and on charges of sedition.
 By September, he was imprisoned in Boston.
 His trial was delayed through winter but his health began to fail, so the Puritans granted him clemency.
 He ended his days among the planters of Maine, and he died in 1647 at age 71.

 Legacy

 The English government destroyed the first edition of New English Canaan in 1637, with a small number of copies surviving in the Netherlands.
 The Prince Society reprinted the original Amsterdam edition in 1883 with a foreword written by Charles Francis Adams Jr. Jack Dempsey produced an edited edition of Morton's book, including a biography of Morton, which was published in 1999.